openbmc/openpower-libhei/src/chip_data/chip_data_binary.md

-# Chip Data Files
+# Chip Data Binary Files

-The Chip Data Files define everything we need to know about a chip type.
+The binary files define everything we need to know about a chip type.
 Their purpose is to keep libhei agnostic to specific chip information.
 Required information includes: